keeteean/shake.sass/README.md

-The `1.settings` directory contains all variables so you don't need to import them from Shake.sass. `1.settings` contains only global variables all local variables should be to other modules.
-Ex.: Type related variables are in `2.tools/_tools.type.scss`.
+The `1.settings` directory contains all variables so you don't need to import them from Shake.sass. `1.settings` contains only global variables all local variables should be in related modules.
+Ex.: All Type related variables should be in `2.tools/_tools.type.scss`.

 ## Documentation

+@TODO